The craziness of the Roaring Twenties in America

 These political parties also sought to defend those people who had not benefited from the economic booms of the 1920s.

-While many of the people who gained the most were in urban centres in the north of America, the wealth and new opportunities were not shared equally by all members of society.
+While many of the people who gained the most were in urban centres in the north of America, the wealth and additional opportunities were not shared equally by all members of society.

-For example, farmers and rural communities usually didn't receive increased income or new technologies.
+For example, farmers and rural communities usually didn't receive increased income or modern technologies.

 They were still vulnerable to poor rainfall and droughts.
 Also, many young men that had only ever been soldiers during the First World War, struggled to find jobs as civilians.